 Emotions Triggering Migraine: Anxiety and Stress

-This summer was fun, fast and filled with migraines.
+This summer was fun, fast, and filled with migraine attacks.
 In the last few weeks, my emotions have been building for the fall excitement.
 My first child is entering Kindergarten.
-For some that may not be a big deal, but for a stay at home mom it’s momentous.
+For some that may not be a big deal, but for a stay-at-home mom, it’s momentous.

 On top of this momentous moment, I am also starting a job after 6 years.
-Over the last 6 years my only focus has been on my babies, family, dog, and home that we make.
+Over the last 6 years, my only focus has been on my babies, family, dog, and home that we make.
 It’s the biggest and hardest job to stay home and I’m so lucky to have had the opportunity.
-One of the luxuries of staying home is that I can deal with my migraines on my own.
-With a job, my migraines are public and open to scrutiny.
+One of the luxuries of staying home is that I can deal with my migraine attacks on my own.
+With a job, my migraine is public and open to scrutiny.
 Absences require subs and placing responsibilities on others.
-The stress of missing work, throwing off schedules and not being a good employee is huge!
+The stress of missing work, throwing off schedules, and not being a good employee is huge!
 I love the position I was hired for and really want everyone to grow and thrive.

-So between the stress of starting a new job, the devastation of my baby leaving me all day and a change in our whole dynamic, I’ve been walking on needles to avoid a migraine.
-Here’s the thing with migraines, they don’t care who, what, where, when or why you don’t want it, it comes!
-In fact, sometimes it feels like my migraines know the worst time and hits me right then.
+So between the stress of starting a new job, the devastation of my baby leaving me all day, and a change in our whole dynamic, I’ve been walking on needles to avoid a migraine attack.
+Here’s the thing with migraine, it doesn’t care who, what, where, when, or why you don’t want it, it comes!
+In fact, sometimes it feels like my migraine disease knows the worst time and hits me right then.

-All emotion triggering events I get a migraine anticipating, during, or after the event.
-I have had one on most holidays, many weddings, baby showers, birthdays, concerts, sporting events and more.
-Events bring migraines, change brings migraines.
+Emotional triggers happen for many events.
+I get a migraine spike anticipating, during, or after the event.
+I have had one on most holidays, many weddings, baby showers, birthdays, concerts, sporting events, and more.
+Events bring migraine attacks because change triggers my migraine brain.